PV-Lab/bias/README.md

 # File download
 1. Clone the code from GitHub
-2. Download **Dataset** and **Results** directory from https://osf.io/jcqke/?view_only=6c63f45e6097491e9625688aa816b794.
+2. Download **Dataset** from from [Zenodo](https://zenodo.org/records/15875229?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjJjZjRkODM5LWMxMzktNDQzNy05NzQ1LTg2NmU0YjQ2M2RmMyIsImRhdGEiOnt9LCJyYW5kb20iOiJlNGE5NTBmMzhjODZmNTY1YzEzOGMyYmZhODNiNDhlYSJ9.gWw0G0oTJHrPNScyKjJIQEbZ_jfEdduDouB2aik_7X0fKmlox4OLMF4RtfSwqSYmUmc54bmwEt4rRvZ8-S2U2A)

-3. Put the two folders inside the directory where the rest of the code is. **Code won't run until you download this two folder and put then inside the directory**
+4. Put the two folders inside the directory where the rest of the code is. **Code won't run until you download this two folder and put then inside the directory**

 Example:
 If **bias** is the main directory where you want to put everything, then **bias** should have the following files/Folders